Florune/florune-documentation/src/privacy.md

 ## **10. Intellectual Property & Platform Ownership**

-* All components of Florune—smart contracts, dApps, SDKs, APIs, algorithms, documentation, and UI/UX—are the **sole property of Hassan Qasemi**, under copyright and the **Contract Foundry Project**, and are **patent pending**
+* All components of Florune—smart contracts, dApps, ABIs, APIs, algorithms, documentation, and UI/UX—are the **sole property of Hassan Qasemi**, under copyright and the **Contract Foundry Project**, and are **patent pending**
 * Users must **not reverse engineer, decompile, copy, modify, or create derivative works** of any platform components
 * Users must **not connect unauthorized third-party proxies or clients** to Florune smart contracts